Markus328/caelestia-nix/docs/CUSTOMIZATION.md

 - Normal modules (enable, settings): All config options goes to settings.
 - Raw modules (\*): Doesn't have any options, only write configs directly at its toplevel.
 Cannot have nested submodules
 - Pass modules (enable, \*): Just like a raw module, but with an enable option.
 Cannot have nested submodules
+- Nodes (enable): It's just a path that have submodules.
+They don't have any overridable configs and are only used as switch.
+However, nodes can have a fixed `config` that's applied when it's active.
+That means deactivating the node and force activating its submodules is not always equivalent.

 ```nix
 # normal modules